-Native Languages of the Americas: Sarcee Legends and Traditional Stories
+Native Languages of the Americas: Sarcee Legends, Myths, and Stories

-This is our collection of links to Sarcee and traditional stories that can be read online.
+This is our collection of links to Sarcee folktales and stories that can be read online.

 We have indexed our Indian myths section